 Plan ahead and decide if you’d like a day permit or an overnight wilderness permit.
 To improve your chances, avoid weekends and holidays if at all possible; and if your schedule allows, apply for a range of days rather than a single day.
 If your schedule is flexible you’ll improve your chances.
 For a breakdown of days with more favorable odds, click here.

 Day hike permits (lottery only)

 To apply for the day hike permit lottery go to recreation.gov between March 1st and March 31st, submit your application for a maximum number of six day-hiking permits and pay the $10 non-refundable application fee.

 Only one application per person is allowed, “additional applications will be voided without refund”.
-The results of the day hike permit lottery will be available on or around April 12th.
+You'll recieve an email in mid-April with lottery results .
 Awarded permits must be paid for in full by 11:59pm Eastern Time on April 25th or they will be canceled.